staeter/work-in-progress/dialogue.md

 ### Will fascist, terrorist and criminal organizations be using Dialogue to their advantage?

 The core values of the far right are fundamentally centered around creating hierarchies between people and to violently oppress those who they deem as lesser humans.
 Religious fundamentalists of all obedience do the same based on religious beliefs.
 Organized crime is different as it does not have any moral apart form its crushing thirst for money.
-Those are fundamentally opposed to *Dialogue*'s goal and - as such - we strongly reject their ideas and methods.
+Those are fundamentally opposed to *Dialogue*'s goal and *core principles* and - as such - we strongly reject their ideas and methods.
 We know the far right short and aggressive messaging to be very viral on online platforms and they will surely attempt to invade every space possible and prevent constructive discussion to happen.

 -- wip : the second paragraph feels insufficient and maybe even unrealistic but I've got to complete more of the requirements to have clearer ideas on this